Akashrrrrd/MailSense/PRE_LAUNCH_CHECKLIST.md

 - ✅ Gmail authentication stable
 - ✅ Production environment configured

 Your MailSense project is very close to launch-ready!
-The main items to address are security (environment variables) and production service setup (Vonage WhatsApp Business, Firebase OAuth).
+The main items to address are security (environment variables) and production service setup (Twilio WhatsApp Business, Firebase OAuth).